Homogenization of plain weave composites with imperfect microstructure: Part II--Analysis of real-world materials: Experimental program

 \section{Experimental program}

 As already stated in the introductory part, much of the considered here is primarily computational.
 However, no numerical predictions can be certified if not supported by proper experimental data~\cite{Knauss:IJSS:2000}.
-The objective of the experimental program in the context of the present study is twofold.
-First, reliable geometrical data for the construction of the unit cell and material parameters of both the carbon fibers and carbon matrix for the prediction of effective properties are needed.
-Since still derived on the basis of various assumptions, these results must be next confirmed experimentally to acquire real predictive power.

-Considering the mesoscopic complexity of C/C composites, the supportive role of experiments is assumed to have the following four components: \begin{itemize} \item Two-dimensional image analysis providing binary bitmaps of the composite further exploited in the derivation of two-layer SEPUC

-\item X-ray tomography yielding a three-dimensional map of distribution, shape and volume fraction of major pores to be introduced into a void-free SEPUC.

-\item Nanoindentation tests supplying the local material parameters which either depend on the manufacturing process or are not disclosed by the producer.
+Considering the mesoscopic complexity of C/C composites, the supportive role of experiments is assumed to have the following four components: \begin{itemize} \item Two-dimensional image analysis providing binary bitmaps of the composite further exploited in the derivation of a two-layer SEPUC. \item X-ray tomography yielding a three-dimensional map of distribution, shape and volume fraction of major pores to be introduced into a void-free SEPUC. \item Nanoindentation tests supplying the local material parameters which either depend on the manufacturing process or are not disclosed by the producer. \item Laboratory evaluation of effective properties both on micro and meso scales to support the experimental predictions.
+In the present study we adopt the experimental results available in~\cite{Cerny:Carbon:2000} for effective elastic moduli and in~\cite{Bohac:2005} for effective thermal conductivities, see~\secref{FEM}. \end{itemize}